-- A dark shadow appearing from behind the tree, she screamed and ran.
+- A dark shadow appearing from behind a tree, Jane and her sister screamed and ran.

-- A dark shadow appeared from behind the tree, so she screamed and ran.
+- A dark shadow appeared from behind the tree, so Jane and her sister screamed and ran.

-- The escaped prisoner still at large, the residents shut their doors tight.
+- The escaped prisoner still at large in the town, its residents shut their doors tight.

-- The escaped prisoner was still at large, and the residents shut their doors tight.
+- The escaped prisoner was still at large in the town, and the residents shut their doors tight.

-- The politician has many bad habits, with lying being one of them.
+- The politician has many bad habits, lying being one of them.

 - The politician has many bad habits and lying is one of them.